robinhundt/Abb1t/README.md

 Furthermore, the `whitelist` is a list, to allow specific Telegram IDs to use mods.
 If the array to the corresponding ID is empty, it is allowed to use **all** mods.
 So it is a blacklist within a whitelist.
 If the bot is added to a group, it will automatically leave, if it is not listed in the whitelist.

-*All* not permitted usages will be reported to the `overseer` as well as "private" messages to the bot.
+*All* unpermitted usages will be reported to the `overseer` as well as "private" messages to the bot.

 Finally, you are able to run it with: